Joeldobbinsdesigns/experienceTracker/README.md

 </body>
 ```

-Create an instance, or several instances.
+In your main.es5.min.js, you can create one or multiple instances, all with individually set starting months and years.
 To set the month, add or subtract the currentMonth.
 Number ranges from 0 to 11.
 E.g. March is 3 months away from June so you would subtract 3.
 Similarly, to set the year, add or subtract the year, so if the start date was in 2010 then subtract by 2010 from currentYear

 ```
 //Instance 1